-I don’t want you to get frustrated if the first month doesn’t go exactly as planned, it takes some time to really find your budgeting groove!
+I don’t want you to get frustrated if the first month doesn’t go exactly as planned, it takes some time to really find your budgeting groove.
 Be gentle with yourself and be sure to take some time to tweak your budget until is performing as you’d like.

 The next step is so important that I want you to really pay attention here, it is imperative that you quickly save a “starter” emergency fund of $1,000.

 Depending on your financial situation, you will likely have to cut some expenses during the first few Baby Steps of this journey, and that’s great, it will definitely make an impact and help you save quicker.
 Here are a few of the ways that we have cut expenses over the past few years.

-- Make your coffee at home: I love Starbucks as much as the next person but at $3-$5 a pop it sure adds up!
+- Make your coffee at home: I love Starbucks as much as the next person but at $3-$5 a pop it sure adds up.
 You can easily spend $25/week if you grab a coffee on the way to work each day…that can be $100 a month?!?
 I don’t often drink coffee from Starbucks but I love their tea!
 I ordered the same kind online (I’m obsessed with this) and now I make it at home every day instead of buying it.
-I can make it by the pitcher and it saves me time too since I don’t need to wait in that long drive-thru either!
+I can make it by the pitcher and it saves me time too since I don’t need to wait in that long drive-thru either.

-- Stay out of the stores: this was huge for me!
+- Stay out of the stores: this was huge for me.
 If you want to change your finances you have to change your habits…self-awareness is key.
 I knew that I had a Target “addiction”.
 You guys know what I mean…what is it about that place?
-I swear they make their employees toss things in your cart when you’re not looking!
+I swear they make their employees toss things in your cart when you’re not looking.
 I only pick up a couple of things and by the time I check out, my cart is full?!
 Anytime you leave that store with a bill under $100 you deserve an award!
-Avoidance and lists were key for me!
-I really focused on purchasing only what was on the list and nothing extra…and it worked (ok, well most of the time)!
-If you know you have a real weakness for a certain store, try going somewhere else for a while until you can get a handle on your spending!
+Avoidance and lists were key for me.
+I really focused on purchasing only what was on the list and nothing extra…and it worked (ok, well most of the time).
+If you know you have a real weakness for a certain store, try going somewhere else for a while until you can get a handle on your spending.

 It’s time to hustle, mama!
 There are lots of ways to increase your income temporarily!
 Here are a few ideas to help you get a head start on your emergency fund…

 - Get a side gig: There are so many options these days!
 You can pimp out your skills on websites like Fiverr or Upwork where people can hire you for different services or be an online Virtual Assistant where people or businesses might hire you for recurring work or maybe you’ve always wanted to start your own blog?
-Who knows, you might even stumble upon a new career!
+Who knows, you might even stumble upon a new career.

-- Sign up for some OT: Ask your boss if you can pick up any hours and have your spouse or partner do the same, this can add up really quickly!
+- Sign up for some OT: Ask your boss if you can pick up any hours and have your spouse or partner do the same, this can add up really quickly.

-- Cash in credit card points: Eventually I’m going to try and convince you to close your credit accounts and cut up your cards but before you do, check your open accounts and see if you have any points that are eligible to cash in!
+- Cash in credit card points: Eventually I’m going to try and convince you to close your credit accounts and cut up your cards but before you do, check your open accounts and see if you have any points that are eligible to cash in.
 You can get cash back and put it towards your emergency fund.
-(If cash is not an option then redeem them as a credit towards the open balance on your account)!
+(If cash is not an option then redeem them as a credit towards the open balance on your account).

 The point of this fund is to have it liquid and accessible…wait for it…in case of an emergency (obvy).

 This money is not meant to be an investment.
 This money has no job except to hang out and wait for an emergency.
 Its purpose is to keep you from incurring more debt.

 And here’s the really cool thing.
 You will begin to notice that once you have this fund you will have FEWER emergencies!
 I promise!
 It’s the craziest thing!

 You’ll no longer freak out every time something doesn’t go right, or worse when Murphy drops in!
 You know the old adage “when it rains, it pours”?
 That’s the way life goes.

 When you are stressed and unprepared everything seems to go wrong.
-It can be extremely overwhelming and almost impossible to make progress with your finances!
+It can be extremely overwhelming and almost impossible to make progress with your finances.